 The following testimony was submitted to SAVE and is used with the author's permission.
 There are also many past and recent tourist reviews from public platforms such as Trip Advisor, Facebook and Flickr that tell the story of systemic abuse toward the pack animals at Supai.
-It’s critical for the public to know what life is like for these horses, mules and donkeys.
+It is critical for potential visitors to Supai to know what life is like for these working horses, mules and donkeys.

 WARNING - GRAPHIC CONTENT: The following videos were taken by tourists to Havasu Falls.